filed04 Oct 2016 fromCarmen Jenner

 filed05 Sep 2016 fromCarmen Jenner

 Even in this day and age of DIY renovators, when most of us have a plumbing or electrical issue we hire a professional.
 Sure, we could Youtube it or find a handy friend to help out but it’s often a false economy, usually with costly and inconvenient consequences.
-So why would you let someone who doesn’t write for a living write about your …
+So why would you let someone who doesn’t write for a living write about your valuable brand?
+Doesn’t it make better business sense to hire a professional freelance content writer to …

 filed18 Mar 2016 fromCarmen Jenner